alexey-dc/rack_experiments/README.md

 5. How about.
 On each request.
 Sinatra sets.
 A class-level variable in Faraday... with the Rack environment... oh god, no.

-6. Ok, Sinatra utilizes what is basically a global, except it cleverly conceals it from Plain Ol' Ruby Object world.
+6. Ok, Sinatra utilizes what is basically a global, except it's concealed from Plain Ol' Ruby Object world.
 Can I use a global?
 If I can use a global, there are millions of viable-feeling solutions to consider.

 Maybe I'm just not creative enough.